eclipse-ditto/ditto/documentation/src/main/resources/_posts/2019-08-28-openid-connect.md

 #### Configuration
 Download the self-signed certificate form the ORY Hydra server: https://localhost:9000/.well-known/openid-configuration

-Use the downloaded certificate for the akka-http ssl configuration.
+Use the downloaded certificate for the pekko-http ssl configuration.
 ```hocon
 ssl-config {
   trustManager = {